RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ![Alt text](images/tight-corner-1.png "Tight corner 1")

+The distance between the start pose and the opening of the blue obstacles must be 2 CR.
+The distance between the opening at the end of the corner and the goal pose must be 2 CR.
 The spacing between the blue obstacles, the passage width, must be varied by a factor of the CR.

 | Passage width | Reached | # collisions | Time | Smoothness |